-Ways to earn the trust of your tenant are don’t over charge for screening fees.
-South Carolina does not have a set limit on the amount you can charge for screening a tenant.
-Screening fees should not be a source of income.
+Ways to earn the tenant’s trust include not overcharging for screening fees.
+South Carolina does not have a set limit on the amount you can charge for screening a tenant, so screening fees should not be a source of income.
 The same applies to late fees.

 Include yard maintenance in the rent.
-Most prospects moving to Myrtle Beach have a full-time job lined up.
-They are looking for a great place to live with minimal lawn maintenance.
-It is proven that most people are so busy they do not have time for lawn maintenance.
+Most prospects moving to Myrtle Beach have a full-time job lined up, and they are looking for a great place to live with minimal lawn maintenance.
+It is proven that most people are so busy, and that they do not have time for lawn maintenance.
 Do you want to ensure your lawn is taken care on a regular basis?
-Most lawn maintenance cost less than $100 a month.
+Unknown to most people, most lawn maintenance cost less than $100 a month.

-Earning a tenant’s trust shows that you value them.
-Transparency and honesty go a long way.
+Earning a tenant’s trust shows that you value them, and transparency and honesty go a long way.